fluxxset/Evilginx_monitor/Readme.md

 This tool can run on both **Linux** 🐧 and **Mac** 🍏, making it flexible and accessible.
 And the best part?
 It's *free* and open-source (though you use it at your own responsibility! ⚠️).

 ---
-This has been modified to only send valid sessions, no empty logs, and will include the cookies in a randomly named zip file. 📂✅🍪
+This has been modified to only send valid sessions, no empty logs, and will include the cookies in a randomly named TXT file. 📂✅🍪

 ![image (4)](https://github.com/user-attachments/assets/a102ecd7-e342-44c4-bff5-3004d16c0df4)
 ---